bufistov/query-autocompleetion/README.md

 To run demo on local machine [docker](https://www.docker.com/) must be installed and running.
 Internet connection is also required to download all the dependencies and docker images.

+Notes:

-Note that the docker compose file exposes ports 8080 and 3000 to the local host, so these ports must be available.
+- The docker compose file
+exposes ports 8080 and 3000 to the local host, so these ports must be available.
+- The demo adds one million queries, and will use most of the CPU/disk bandwith of the host machine during few minutes.

 ```bash
 docker compose up